 We have built an extensive observing facility on our 20 acre plot of land far away from the lights of the city.
 In this place, near the small town of Anza, our members can truly relax and enjoy the beauty of the skies from a location where the Milky Way is still visible to the naked eye.

 This dark-sky site is just a two-hour drive from Orange County.
 It includes an array of facilities: the main observatory building with its 22-inch Cassegrain telescope, members observatories, members observing pads, public observing areas and a large mobile home with kitchen and bath facilities.

 Special Interest Groups

-To cater to the many aspects of this hobby that appeal to our members there are a number of special groups that meet regularly including;
+To cater to the many aspects of this science that appeal to our members there are a number of special groups that meet regularly including:

-For more detailed information on our activities check our Calendar, and Regular Activities pages.
-For information by telephone, call the OCA Starline at (714) 751-6867.
+For more detailed information on our activities check our Calendar, and Special Interests pages.